 Surface-mounted, cost-effective units suitable for industrial or utility environments where function takes precedence over aesthetics.

-The air handling unit serves as the central air processor—drawing in fresh outdoor air, filtering it, regulating temperature and humidity, and distributing the conditioned air throughout the building via ductwork.
+The difference between AHU and FCU becomes clear in how they divide responsibilities: the air handling unit serves as the central air processor—drawing in fresh outdoor air, filtering it, regulating temperature and humidity, and distributing the conditioned air throughout the building via ductwork.

-The fan coil system, on the other hand, is distributed across individual zones or rooms.
-These FCU units allow occupants in each area to control their own temperature preferences independently, enhancing personalized comfort and reducing unnecessary energy consumption.
+In contrast, the fan coil system is deployed across individual rooms or zones.
+These FCU units allow occupants in each area to independently adjust their temperature preferences, enhancing personal comfort and reducing energy waste.

 Example Use Case: